 Volunteer Opportunities in Birmingham, AL

 We believe that science is for everyone and want to create a world where everyone can use science to improve and enrich their lives and communities.
-Our volunteers are an integral part of our mission through the facilitation of STEM programming in an inclusive and engaging way and through behind-the-scenes maintenance and care.
-Check out our volunteer opportunities below and apply today to join a team of passionate individuals and share your love of STEM with others.
+Our volunteers are an integral part of our mission through the facilitation of inclusive and engaging STEM programming and through behind-the-scenes maintenance and care.
+Check out our volunteer opportunities below and apply today to join a team of passionate individuals and share your love of STEM with others!

 Adult Volunteer Program